rero/sonar.ch/content/faq.md

 #### In a [Dedicated repository](/iraas/#shared_vs_dedicated), are the search results coming from the global SONAR or only from that specific repo?

-A [Dedicated repository](/iraas/#shared_vs_dedicated) is isolated and self-contained, hence search results are limited to its own contents.
+A [Dedicated repository](/iraas/#shared_vs_dedicated) is self-contained and has a specific independent search interface.
+Its content might also be displayed in the SONAR global interface.

 The [Shared repository](/iraas/#shared_vs_dedicated) is searchable via the SONAR global interface and includes a landing page for each institution, with its logo and description.